ymolists/website/gitpod/docs/self-hosted/latest/cluster-set-up/on-amazon-eks.md

 # How to Create a Cluster on Amazon Elastic Kubernetes Service (EKS)

-Installation instructions for Gitpod Self-Hosted on Amazon EKS are currently located in the [gitpod-io/gitpod-eks-guide](https://github.com/gitpod-io/gitpod-eks-guide) repository on GitHub.
-The installation process takes around forty minutes.
+Instructions on how to create an Amazon EKS environment that is ready to install Gitpod are located in the [gitpod-io/gitpod-eks-guide](https://github.com/gitpod-io/gitpod-eks-guide) repository on GitHub.
+The installation process takes around twenty minutes.
 In the end, the following resources are created:

 - An Amazon EKS cluster running Kubernetes v1.21
 - Kubernetes nodes using a custom [AMI image](https://github.com/gitpod-io/amazon-eks-custom-amis/tree/gitpod):